Sentino Personality API – Psychology NLP

 The Big Five personality test is a survey that scores an individual across five personality dimensions (or traits), each representing a different description of personality.
 It provides both individuals and companies with a profound understanding of human personality, guiding personal growth and facilitating strategic decision-making in various contexts.

-Try Psychodiagnostic Chatbot from Sentino for Free!
+Try Psychodiagnostic Chatbot for Free!

 No card needed